DmnChzl/Link2Media/README.md

 To run the application at home, you must change the path to the registration folder in the following file :
 - php/`config.php`

+#Optional

+I created a simple script to keep the files downloaded for a week.

+So, commenting the line `unlink($file)` in `download.php` and configuring `crontab` for that the script works every day, files stay stored in your download folder.

+The script returns the current date  and the number of deleted files and saves them in a text file.

 #Screenshot

 ![Image](https://raw.githubusercontent.com/MrDoomy/Link2Media/master/dev/screenshots/computer_small.png)